Simulating 2D lattice gauge theories on a qudit quantum computer: Towards refining the gauge field discretization

 This effect can also be observed in \figrefp{fig:2}{e}, where we depict the measured populations of the gauge fields in the ground state.
 In the large coupling regime (where $g^{-2}\ll1$), the distribution of electric field states is narrow, which allows for an efficient truncation in the E-basis.
 By contrast, this distribution becomes very broad in the small coupling regime, where it tends to an equally weighted superposition of infinitely many E-field levels in the limit $g^{-2}\gg1$.
 As a result, the accurate approximation of the ground state in the E-basis implies exploding resource costs without a basis change~\cite{paper1}.
 The behavior of the B-representation is complementary.
 The aforementioned closing of the gap between the plaquette expectation values in the E-representation (red) and the B-representation (blue) in \figrefp{fig:2}{d} thus corresponds to a better representation of the ground state in \figrefp{fig:2}{e}.
 The closing gap for intermediate values of $g^{-2}$ provides an indication of how well LGT quantum computations with finite $d$ approximate the untruncated results~\cite{paper1}.

-Similarly, the so-called “freezing” of the truncated plaquette expectation value (the dashed blue lines for $d=3,5$ in \figrefp{fig:2}{d} flatten out earlier than the solid black line for $d=21$) in the weak coupling regime $g^{-2}\gg1$ serves as an indicator for how well the ground state is approximated.
-Freezing occurs in both classical and quantum computations if the number of levels $d$ is insufficient to capture the fine features of the theory.
-A detailed explanation and analysis are provided in Ref.~\cite{paper1}, showing fast convergence of the plaquette expectation value to the true value already for moderate values of $d\leq 10$.
-Hence, the number of available internal states in typical atomic systems is sufficient for reaching a good representation of the ground state.
-Notably, our experimental setup allows for improving the gauge field discretization from $d=3$ to $d=5$ with only minor modifications, involving the same number of ions and the same number of entangling gates, see \si.
+Similarly, the so-called ``freezing” of the truncated plaquette expectation value in the weak coupling regime $g^{-2}\gg 1$ serves as an indicator for how well the ground state is approximated.
+Freezing occurs in both classical and quantum computations if the number of levels $d$ is too small to accurately reflect the spread of the ground state wave function: since there are too few ``bins'' for the population of the gauge field, the truncated state cannot capture the fact that the ground state still changes with increasing $g^{-2}$, which is visible as a premature flattening of the plaquette expectation value vs $g$ (the dashed blue lines for $d = 3, 5$ in Fig. 2d flatten out earlier than the solid black line for $d = 21$).
+A detailed explanation and analysis are provided in Ref.~\cite{paper1}, showing fast convergence of the plaquette expectation value to the true value already for $d\leq 10$.
+In general, different problems will permit different degrees of truncation.
+Yet, the moderate values of $d$ available in typical atomic systems are expected to be sufficient for addressing a range of interesting problems, particularly those involving local observables and the ground state sector of the theory~\cite{dimeglio2023quantum,beck2023quantum}.
+Notably, in our experimental setup improving the gauge field discretization is achieved with only minor modifications, involving the same number of ions and entangling gates, see \si~\ref{sec:periodic_circuit}.